“Napoletana” – literally: “from Naples”.

-It’s for sure the most copied, controversial, antique and famous style of pizza; also the one with specifics rules.
-Neapolitan pizza can be certified by the pizzaioli (pizza chefs) association called AVPN.
+It is undoubtedly the most copied, controversial, antique and famous style of pizza; also the one with specifics rules.
+Neapolitan pizza can be certified by the pizzaioli (pizza chefs) association, called AVPN.

 The art of the Neapolitan pizza making is part of the UNESCO’s list of intangible cultural heritage since 2017.

 The authentic Neapolitan pizza was born around 1600 from the undeniable Neapolitan culinary ingenuity.
 The main initial idea was to add flavour to the piece of dough that the baker was using to test the oven.

 At one time, there were sharing ovens in the neighbourhood, and ordinary people used them to bake their dough.
 Every person prepared the loaves and uniquely cut it the surface before baking.
 By doing this, everyone could recognize his product, once cooked, from that of others.

 There was a technique to understand if the wood-oven had reached the right temperature.

 A piece of dough was quickly stretched and thrown into a corner of the oven.
 Then maybe another and another one, to test different areas.
 Depending on how the dough was baking, an expert person could determine the temperature of the oven.
 The piece of dough, in the Neapolitan dialect, was called “piezzo.”